 But Santon quickly discovered it wasn’t that simple.
 Customers cheated him daily, not paying him the proper amount for his wares.
 Also, Santon had nowhere to safely and properly store his fruits and vegetables.
-The money Santon had invested into this venture was not returning.
+The money Santon had invested in this venture was not returned.
 On top of that, their baby daughter had been diagnosed with polio.
 Everything was going wrong, and Santon didn’t know what to do but quit.

 Relief for a Father’s Burdens

 Santon was on the verge of giving up his dreams.
 Maybe he should just return to daily labor.
 It wasn’t much, but at least it was a living.
 And he didn’t have to deal with cheating customers.